Tristan Thompson Reportedly Seeing Lani Blair Behind Khloe Kardashian’s Back

 According to a June 4 report by In Touch Weekly Magazine, Tristan Thompson and Lani Blair are still very much in contact with one another, and they’re doing it all behind Khloe Kardashian’s back.

-Sources tell the magazine that Tristan and Lani are sneaking around to see each other, and that Thompson has even been giving Blair money for things like clothes and manicures.
+Sources tell the magazine that Tristan and Lani are sneaking around to see each other and that Thompson has even been giving Blair money for things like clothes and manicures.
 However, insiders suggest that because Tristan was recently fined by the NBA for a physical altercation on the court, he’s told Lani that he can’t give her any money this month.

 “Tristan still sees Lani on the low and gives her thousands of dollars a month for clothes, her hair, mani and pedis, and some pocket change, but now that Tristan got fined $25,000 by the NBA, he told her he can’t pay her and that she’s on her own for the month,” the insider dished.